piemar/starwars-genai-mongodb-vector-search/README.md

 ### Matching Process
 1. **Vector Search**: Once the faces are encoded, the application performs a vector search to find the StarWars character with the most similar facial features.
-2. **Result Presentation**: After processing, the application swiftly presents the user with the StarWars character they most resemble, enhancing user satisfaction.
+2. **Result Presentation**: After processing, the application swiftly presents the user with the StarWars character they most resemble.

 ## Technologies Used
 - **Frontend**: React